 ‘Stunning’ prior to slaughter is legally required in many countries including Australia.
 It is intended to cause unconsciousness so that slaughter may be carried out without fear, anxiety, pain, suffering, or distress.
 The most common methods to stun pigs are electrical stunning and exposure to high concentrations of carbon dioxide gas (CO2).

-Stunning with CO2 gas offers benefits over electric stunning including the ability to stun animals in groups, with minimal restraint, less handling, and therefore potentially less stress before stunning.
-There is also less reliance on the skills of the people operating the equipment.
+Stunning with CO2 gas offers benefits over electrical stunning including the ability to stun animals in groups, with minimal restraint, less handling, and therefore potentially less stress before stunning.

 - there is variability between pigs’ responses to CO2